Identity elements

 Scope and content

 This interview was conducted with Dagny Nygaard on April 27, 1978 in Stanwood, Washington.
 It contains information on family background, emigration, marriage and family life, and Norwegian heritage.
-The interview also includes a picture Dagny's home in Tydal, Norway, a picture of Dagny leaving Norway, a picture of Dagny in 1982, a picture of Dagny and her husband Lars in 1982, and Dagny's life memoirs.
-Also see Lars Nygaard.
+The interview also includes a photograph of Dagny's home in Tydal, Norway, includes a photograph of Dagny leaving Norway, includes a photograph of Dagny in 1982, includes a photograph of Dagny and her husband Lars in 1982, and Dagny's life memoirs.

 System of arrangement